copious-world/message-relay-services/README.md

 * **path\_handler\_factory** : \<the name of a module containing a PathHandler implementation\>

 It's up to the application to make the *PathHandler* objects as simple or complex as they want.
 Perhaps path switching can be done.
 And, there is nothing stopping an application from chaining instances of *ServeMessageRelay*.

+### Multi-path Clients

+In this group of modules, *MultiRelayClient* is deemed an extension class.
+It is a wrapper around a collection of *MessageRelayer* objects.
+It allows a rough form of load balancing for those applications using more than one peer processor.
+The class *MultiPathRelayClient* is a wrapper around a collection of MessageRelayer objects, also.
+This allows for a client to connect on specific paths to some number of endpoints severs without a *MessageRelayer* in between, or it might connect to many different relayers each supporting some subset of paths that it uses.

 ### Configuration